 Have you ever looked at your children and felt so much love and suddenly a wave of fear and a prayer of “Please God let them be safe?”

-About four months ago in check-in for a class I shared that I had everything I ever wanted.
-I have an intimate and fun relationship, two beautiful children, and a home by the sea, I do work that makes my heart sing, and I’m part of several vibrant communities. and more than that, I’m really happy.
+About four months ago I in a conversation with a friend I shared that I had everything I ever wanted.
+I have an intimate and fun relationship, two beautiful children, and a home by the sea, I do work that makes my heart sing, and I’m part of several vibrant communities, and more than that, I’m really happy.
 Then I shared “I have everything I ever hoped for, and I feel nervous”.

 I couldn’t explain it and I found it curious.
 Why is this?